How to: Tone Your Booty

 Low Lunge One Leg Tap Up

-Staying as low as possible, walk your back foot forward and backward while keeping your front knee bent and stable .
-Try your best to keep the knee bent in the same position the entire time.
+Stay as low as possible and walk your back foot forward and backward while keeping your front knee bent and stable.
 Take at least three steps forward and three steps backward.
+The key is keeping that front knee in the same bent position the entire time.

 Deadlift